Wah-wah (music)

 Wah-wah (or wa-wa) is an imitative word (or onomatopoeia) for the sound of altering the resonance of musical notes to extend expressiveness, sounding much like a human voice saying the syllable wah.
 The wah-wah effect is a spectral glide, a "modification of the vowel quality of a tone".

 Ultimate-Guitar opined that the effect is "one of the most original and easily identified guitar effects in the world."

 Etymology

 The word is derived from the sound of the effect itself; an imitative or onomatopoeia word.
 The effect's "wa-wa" sound was noted by jazz player Barney Bigard when he heard Tricky Sam Nanton use the effect on his trombone in the early 1920s.

 History

 Acoustic

 The wah-wah effect is believed to have originated in the 1920s, with brass instrument players finding they could produce an expressive crying tone by moving a mute, or plunger, in and out of the instrument's bell.
 In 1921, trumpet player Johnny Dunn's use of this style inspired Tricky Sam Nanton to use the mute with the trombone.

 Electronic

 By the early 1960s, the sound of the acoustic technique had been emulated with electronic circuitry.
 For electric guitar the wah-wah pedal was invented.

+The first wah-wah pedal was created by Bradley J. Plunkett at Warwick Electronics Inc./Thomas Organ Company in November 1966.